Caruth School of Dental Hygiene

 If you have questions about the application process you may contact the Office of Recruitment and Admissions at 214-828-8231.
 Application materials should be submitted to:

 The application deadline is January 5th.
 The Office of Recruitment and Admissions encourages applicants to complete all of the online application forms by December 1.
 All materials related to the application must be received by February 1.

 Is an interview required?

 Applicants who appear to be the best qualified are invited to interview with the Admissions Committee.
-The college is located at: 3302 Gaston Ave., Dallas, Texas 75246.
+The College of Dentistry is located at: 3302 Gaston Ave., Dallas, Texas 75246.